Hypoplastic left heart syndrome: Norwood procedure

 The first step is the Norwood procedure.
 In this procedure, the right ventricle is used to pump blood into the systemic circulation.
 Since the right ventricle is no longer directly pumping blood to the lungs, a shunt is required in order to pass deoxygenated blood through the lungs.
 Either the subclavian artery can be connected to the pulmonary circulation (Blalock-Taussig shunt), or a shunt is made directly from the right ventricle to the pulmonary circulation (Sano shunt).
 The narrow aorta is enlarged using a patch to improve blood flow to the body.

 During this time the baby may be medically fragile and have feeding problems because the heart is working very hard.
 There is a considerable degree of venous mixing in the right ventricle, leading to lower oxygen saturation.
 In addition, both the Blalock-Taussig and the Sano shunts expose the lungs to systemic arterial pressures, leading to long-term pulmonary hypertension and, eventually, heart failure.

+The Norwood procedure is typically the first of three surgeries performed during the first year of life to treat infants born with hypoplastic left heart syndrome.